Spatiotemporal database: Implementations

 Although there exist numerous relational databases with spatial extensions, spatiotemporal databases are not based on the relational model for practical reasons, chiefly among them that the data is multi-dimensional, capturing complex structures and behaviours.

 As of 2008, there are no RDBMS products with spatiotemporal extensions.
 There are some products such as the open-source TerraLib which use a middleware approach storing their data in a relational database.
-Unlike in the pure spatial domain, there are however no official or de facto standards for spatio-temporal data models and their querying.
+Unlike in the pure spatial domain, there are however no official or de facto standards for spatiotemporal data models and their querying.
 In general, the theory of this area is also less well-developed.
 Another approach is the constraint database system such as MLPQ (Management of Linear Programming Queries).

-GeoMesa is an open-source distributed spatiotemporal index built on top of Bigtable-style databases using an implementation of the Z-order_curve to create a multi-dimensional index combining space and time.
+GeoMesa is an open-source distributed spatiotemporal index built on top of Bigtable-style databases using an implementation of the Z-order curve to create a multi-dimensional index combining space and time.

-SpaceTime is a commercial spatiotemporal database built on top of the proprietary multidimensional index similar to the kd-tree family, but created using the bottom-up approach and adapted to particular space-time distribution of data.
+SpaceTime is a commercial spatiotemporal database built on top of the proprietary multidimensional index similar to the k-d tree family, but created using the bottom-up approach and adapted to particular space–time distribution of data.
+In a study conducted by Ericsson, SpaceTime significantly outperformed GeoMesa.